 The film was shot by an acclaimed Zimbabwean cinematographer Obrian Mudyiwenyama with Josh Changa being the production designer.
 The film is edited by Anna Dobrowodzka, the graduate of the famous Lodz Film School in Poland.

-Repented had a preview at the British Association of Film and Television and Screen Studies in April 2018 in Canterbury, Kent, UK and at the NECS conference in Amsterdam and in Gothenburg at Film Philosophy in July 2018, the Durban International Film Festival in July 2018 and in October 2018 at the International Symposium on Psychoanalysis, Nationalism, Ideology, at Gdansk University, Poland ,
+Repented previewed at the British Association of Film and Television and Screen Studies in April 2018 in Canterbury, Kent, UK and at the NECS conference in Amsterdam and in Gothenburg at Film Philosophy in July 2018, the Durban International Film Festival in July 2018 and in October 2018 at the International Symposium on Psychoanalysis, Nationalism, Ideology, at Gdansk University, Poland :

-https://psychoanalysisinourtime.wordpress.com/programme-7/, as well as at a special screening again in Amsterdam in December 2018 at the cult venue Perdu https://perdu.nl/nl/r/a-day-on-the-essay-film-visual-erosions-sprouting-words/.
-Further screenings are planned in 2019 including at the Columbia University in New York, USA and at the Jagilelonian University in Krakow, Poland, at the cult Gallery Bunkier also in Krakow as well as at the Practice Research events in the UK in June and July www.cteo.space
+Further screenings took place in 2019 at the Columbia University in New York, USA, at the Visible Evidence conference in LA, USA.
+There were events at the Gdansk University, Poland,at the Jagilelonian University in Krakow, Poland, at the cult Gallery Bunkier also in Krakow as well as at the Practice Research events in the UK www.cteo.space